No products in the cart.

 Can Smoking Hemp Show Up On A Drug Test?

 Smoking hemp can show up on a drug test.
-It depends on the precision of the test and the type of test.
-Read more about CBD and drug testing here.
+It depends on the precision of the test and the type of test, but you should err on the side of caution.
+The trace amounts of THC in hemp flower can add up quickly and show up on standard drug tests.

 Takeaways: Can You Smoke Hemp?